LL-37 (5mg)

 LL-37 and Antimicrobial Characteristics

-LL-37 appears to be an important biomolecule of innate immunity and one of the initial proteins to activate when faced with an infection.
-Research findings in skin infection studies suggests that the peptide, though present in limited skin cells, appears to accumulate very fast when invading pathogens are present.[4]
-It may work in conjunction with other proteins, like beta-defensin 2, to potentially fight infection.
-LL-37 appears to bind to bacterial lipopolysaccharide (LPS) of the outer membrane of gram-negative bacteria.
+LL-37 appears to be an important biomolecule of innate immunity and one of the initial proteins to activate during infection.
+Research findings in skin infection studies suggest that the peptide, though present in limited skin cells, appears to accumulate very fast when invading pathogens are present.[4]
+It may work with other proteins, like beta-defensin 2, to fight infection.
+The peptide appears to bind to bacterial lipopolysaccharide (LPS) of the outer membrane of gram-negative bacteria.
 LPS is considered critical for the membrane integrity of these bacteria.
 The possible action of LL-37 to bind to and interfere with LPS may make it toxic for certain bacteria.
-LL-37 may exert action against gram-positive pathogens, as suggested in research in staph infections and other serious bacteria.
+LL-37 may act against gram-positive pathogens, as research on staph infections and other serious bacteria suggested.
 Research indicates that LL-37 / CAP-18 may improve lysozyme’s action, which destroys gram-positive bacteria like Staph aureus.

 LL-37 and Intestinal Cancer

-Cell culture-based research studies have suggested potential multifaceted functions of LL-37 in the intestine.
+Cell culture-based research studies have suggested potential multifaceted functions of the peptide in the intestine.
 The peptide appears to improve the migration of cells necessary for epithelial barrier maintenance of the intestine.
-LL-37 may reduce apoptosis when there is intestinal inflammation, helping to decline the causes of inflammation and the associated pathogenesis.
-Studies suggest LL-37 pairs with beta-defensin 2 to help in wound healing.
-Research indicates that the peptides work simultaneously to repair and maintain the intestinal epithelium while decreasing TNF-related cell death.[8]
+LL-37 may reduce apoptosis when there is intestinal inflammation, helping to reduce inflammation’s causes and associated pathogenesis.
+Studies suggest LL-37 pairs with beta-defensin 2 to help in wound recovery.
+Research indicates that the peptides may work simultaneously to repair and maintain the intestinal epithelium while decreasing TNF-related cell death.[9]
 Despite being the principal compounds researched in inflammatory bowel conditions, TNF-alpha inhibitors have been reported to exhibit adverse ancillary impacts.
 LL-37-exposure may potentially reduce the dependence on TNF-alpha inhibitors.
 Research in the peptide action on cancer cells has generated mixed reports.

 LL-37 and Blood Vessel Growth